Our Teaching Approach

 We have a highly specialised approach to teaching at Fairley House, refined throughout our multiple decades of experience.
 From visual and auditory to tactile learning, we know there is no one-size-fits-all approach to learning.
 Our explanations are clearer and the pace is slower, whilst homework load is adjusted for learning reinforcement rather than an additional compulsory chore.

-Metacognitive strategies are incorporated across the school like asking children to reflect on their favoured learning style or to think about what learning style best suits a particular activity or task so they are invested in their own successful learning.
+Students are taught various strategies to compensate for their learning differences, such as the memory strategies of visualisation, rehearsal and repetition until they become internalised and intuitive.
+We encourage our students to reflect on their favoured learning style or to think about what style best suits the particular activity or task at hand so they are invested in their own successful learning.

 Pupils respond well to the school’s specialist teaching and therapy, overcoming barriers presented by their SpLD and consequently achieve above previous expectations